brimson/brimson.github.io/_posts/2022-02-01-gpu_optical_flow.md

 ## Derivatives

-We create a pyramid of **spatial** derivates using a Sobel filter for this shader.
+We create a pyramid of **spatial** derivates using a directional edge detection filter for this shader.
 This pyramid allows the GPU can compute weighted averages over larger spaces.

+We pack this pyramid texture into an `RGBA16F` texture, which we can use for other shaders.
 We do not need to build a pyramid for **temporal** derivatives because it does not rely on spatial kernels.

-We pack this pyramid texture into an `RGBA16F` texture, which we can use for other shaders.

 Pass | Shader | Input | Output
 :--: | :----: | :---: | :----:
 8 | Derivatives | Buffer0 | Buffer1

+> **NOTE:** Many edge filter kernels are for **integer** sources.
+Make sure to normalize the derivatives to `[-1, 1]` range because we are working on the neighborhood of `[0, 1]` chromaticity.
+I recommend using a 5x5 kernel so the shader is robust against noise.

 ## Optical Flow